AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 -	To load your *.dll* into the editor, call `stingray.loadNativeExtension()`.
 Pass this function the absolute path to your *.dll* file on disk.
 The function returns an identifier that you'll use later to unload the plug-in.

-	**Tip:** you can use the `getPlugin()` function from the `services/plugin-service` module to retrieve info about your plugin.
-The `$dir` member of the returned object gives you the directory of the plug-in's `.plugin` file, so you can construct the path assuming that you know the relative path from your *.plugin* file to your *.dll*.
+	**Tip:** you can use the `getPlugin()` function from the `services/plugin-service` module to retrieve info about your plug-in.
+The `$dir` member of the returned object gives you the directory of the plug-in's `.stingray_plugin` file, so you can construct the path assuming that you know the relative path from your *.stingray_plugin* file to your *.dll*.

 -	To invoke a registered function from JavaScript, you call it as `window.namespace.name()`, using the namespace and function name that you used to register it from C.